Skip to main content

 Studies suggest that higher doses of Ozempic or semaglutide may lead to greater weight loss.
 The Wegovy brand of semaglutide contains a higher dose of semaglutide, is FDA-approved for weight loss and may result in a greater weight loss for you.
 In studies with Wegovy, adults lost around 15% of their body weight, equal to about 35 lb (16 kg).

 People respond to medicines differently, so your weight loss may not be the same as others.
 Treatments for type 2 diabetes are used in addition to an appropriate diet and exercise regimen for the best effect.
-Talk to your healthcare provider about the best medicine to help you lose weight.
+Talk to your healthcare provider about the best medicine to help you lose weight and keep it off.

 How long does it take to lose weight with Ozempic?